wristtattoo/jekyll-klise/_posts/2021-05-21-issue-263-21-may-2021-sign-painting-typography-and-geographic-music-bubble.md

 ![When Better Letters Met Barbara Enright](/assets/uploads/issue-263.png "When Better Letters Met Barbara Enright")
 <sub><sup>When Better Letters Met Barbara Enright</sup></sub>

+#Links of The Week ending 21 May 2021

 [When Better Letters Met Barbara Enright](https://betterletters.co/barbara/){:title="When Better Letters Met Barbara Enright"}{:alt="When Better Letters Met Barbara Enright"}{:target="_blank"}

 [Designing a Custom Typeface That Works for Indeed](https://medium.com/indeed-design/designing-a-custom-typeface-that-works-for-indeed-b568583a19c){:title="Designing a Custom Typeface That Works for Indeed"}{:alt="Designing a Custom Typeface That Works for Indeed"}{:target="_blank"}